DarrylvanderPeijl/azure-content/articles/vpn-gateway/vpn-gateway-create-site-to-site-rm-powershell.md

 ## 9. Verify a VPN connection

-At this time, the site-to-site VPN connections created with Resource Manager are not visible in the Preview Portal.
-However, it's possible to verify that your connection succeeded by using *Get-AzureRmVirtualNetworkGatewayConnection –Debug*.
-In the future, we'll have a cmdlet for this, as well as the ability to view your connection in the Preview Portal.
+Site-to-site VPN connections created with Resource Manager and their connection status are visible in the Azure Portal.
+It's also possible to verify that your connection succeeded by using the *Get-AzureRmVirtualNetworkGatewayConnection –Debug* Powershell cmdlet.
+In the future, we'll have a dedicated cmdlet for this.

 You can use the following cmdlet example, configuring the values to match your own.
 When prompted, select *A* in order to run All.